-What Is Gov 2001/1002/STAT E-200?
+What Is Gov 2001/Stat E-200?

-- Making novel substantive contributions to a scholarly literature.
+The goal of political methodology and this course is to give you the tools necessary to do high quality scholarly research.
+This involves (1) learning statistical inference, using facts you know to learn about facts you don’t know, so that you feel completely comfortable using these methods in your own scholarship.
+With this knowledge, you will be able to easily digest articles about new methods invented after this class ends, implement the methods, apply them to your data, interpret the results, and explain them to others.
+You will also learn (2) how to write and publish novel substantive contributions in scholarly journals.
 This sounds hard, but almost everyone gets there and numerous graduate and undergraduate students in this class in previous years have published revised versions of their class papers in scholarly journals as their first professional publication.
 Large numbers of class papers have also turned into books, senior theses, dissertations, and conference presentations, and many have won awards and have been reported in the media.